Cases surge by 15,019 vs. 10,976 day before, deaths plunge to 106 vs. 219

 After the first two deaths in Florida were announced on March 7, which is 330 days, the death toll has reached 26,360 for an average of 80 per day -- fourth behind No. 1 New York, No. 2 California and No. 3 Texas.
 Florida's total including nonresidents is 26,795, which rose by 4 to 435.

-Florida was among 9 states posting triple-digit deaths increases Friday as fatalities in the U.S. passed 400,000 Jan.
+Florida was among 9 states posting triple-digit deaths increases Saturday as fatalities in the U.S. passed 400,000 Jan.
 19, taking 36 days to increase by 100,000.
-Cases surpassed 25 million Sunday, six days after going past 24 million, and passed 26 million Saturday.
+Cases surpassed 26 million Saturday, 6 days after 25 million and earlier 6 days after 24 million.
 The first case was reported in Washington state one year ago, Jan.
 21.

 Florida's deaths passed 26,000 on Thursday, six days after surpassing 25,000.
 It took six days to rise more than 1,000 from 24,000 and five days from 23,000.
 It was 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
 On July 20, there were 5,075 deaths.